greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 In this paper, Ericsson as an example, based on case studies and interviews to determine the challenges of continuous integration and requirements break down, and how the latter affects the implementation of the continuous integration process.

 In order to support more frequent integration, requirements need to be small enough so that the developer can provide individually tested per day, and integration times.
 Under continuous integration environment which is not always an easy task.
-So breaking down large user stories into small enough stories with the right level of detail and visible business and customer value has been identified as a challenge.
+So breaking down large user stories into smaller one with the right level of detail and visible business and customer value has been identified as a challenge.

 This article only establishes a case study in which the focus and case is an organization.
 Thus, the unit of analysis is the teams under study that are using continuous integration.
 From the methodological point of view, the study is from the perspective of interpretation.
 In this study, a semi-structured interviews were used to collect data.
 In this study conducts 13 interviews with eight participants from Sweden and five from China.